Freewheeling: Design without Fear

 No pre-planning is required.
 Begin your adventure with a short text and play with familiar and funky tools—try new ones too!
 Simply get in and buckle up for a ride on the wild side.
 You drive, I’ll guide.
 The path is different for every traveller.
 Let loose on design but continue to build the strength of your letter forms in a creative but less formal style.

 Through guided exercises, you’ll create pages to bind into a book.
 Ready?
 In this two-day workshop, you’ll be freewheeling before you know it!

 Lily Yee-Sloan, a calligrapher and text artist delighted with calligraphy since 1981, has a former career in digital and print communications.
 She now works out of her home studio in Toronto and has been teaching in Canadian Regional Guilds for twenty years.
 Many instructors have influenced her approach to text art over time, most notably Brody Neuenschwander and Pamela Paulsrud.

 Lily uses mixed media to enhance the message in art formats ranging from books to boxes, clothing and stone.
 Artist’s books are her passion.
 She strives to inspire original expression and has a knack for understanding student needs to help them experience that “aha moment”.

 Her artwork has been exhibited in North America, published in various periodicals (including Somerset Studio) and books (ABC Canada), and enjoyed in private collections in North America, Europe, and Japan.
 Her recent work, “Book Marks”, was accepted as part of the Canadian Bookbinders and Book Artists Guild ‘Art of the Book’ exhibit which toured Canada for two years until November, 2020.

 - 1 sheet Arches black cover 22” x 30”

 - 1 sheet Arches 140 lb. hot press (smooth) watercolour paper 22” x 30”.
-If you work fast, pack a second sheet
+If you work fast, you may wish to pack a second sheet